vicesoftware/dotnet-authenticated-microservice/README.md

-= .NET Microservice and Docker
+# .NET Microservice and Docker

 This is a sample project for a microservice written in .NET Core 2.2 and C# that accesses a Postgres DB.
 The goal of this project is to establish a smooth process for test drive development (TDD) of the microservice leveraging the power of Docker container and the `docker-compose` tool.

 Please read my blog post describing the details: http://gabrielschenker.com/index.php/2019/10/04/a-docker-workflow-for-net-developers/

+## Getting Started
+To build the container, from the `./api` directory

+`build -t auth-api:1.0 .`

+To run the container

+`docker run -d -p 5002:5001 auth-api:1.0`

 ## Ryan's Notes
 I'm trying to get identity working using Cognito as Prashanth and I discussed.
 This repo is based on Gabriel`s .net boilerplate: http://gabrielschenker.com/index.php/2019/10/04/a-docker-workflow-for-net-developers/